 Forget the stereotype about sitting cross-legged for hours in a trance.
 For me, meditation simply means refocusing the mind away from the daily hustle and bustle.
 This refocus can be to your breathing, a memory, a colour, a word – anything that gives your mind a break from the stresses and ‘business’ of daily life.
 This does not have to be for extended time periods (I meditate for six minutes in the morning and three minutes in the evening) but the shift in focus to something that you chose can be liberating as well as extremely calming.

 As a certified meditation trainer I have introduced simple meditation techniques to many doctors and have seen first-hand how it can help reduce stress, both with exam preparation as well as with daily life.
 Consider giving it a go… it may make all the difference.

 Action: At some point today, close your eyes for 60 seconds and focus completely on something of your choice.

 There are many other methods to counter stress and what works for one person may not work for another.
-Medical training is long and eventful, with many ups and downs.
+GP training is long and eventful, with many ups and downs.
 Having a good grasp of your own stress management needs is crucial in order to make it as enjoyable and rewarding as possible.
-Always remember there are many sources of support – from educational supervisors and programme directors to the BMA’s wellbeing service – never fear approaching someone for advice or guidance.
+Always remember there are many sources of support in GP training – from educational supervisors to programme directors – never fear approaching someone for advice or guidance.

 This page was correct at the time of publication.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.